Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Validation and Numerical Simulation

-The Neural controller architecture adopted in this example is given in Fig. \ref{nnc}.
-The output of the neural controller is given by :
+The neural controller architecture adopted in this example is given in Fig. \ref{nnc}.
+Thus, the output of the neural controller is given by :

-where $\tau(t)=\pi\left( \theta,t \right) $.
+where $\tau(t)=\pi\left(r(t), \theta(t)\right) $.

-Differential Mean Value Theorem \citep{ref23} introduced in lemma \ref{theo1}, can convert the dynamical error system to an LPV system without nonlinearities of the neural controller.
-According to lemma \ref{lemma2}, the approximation error $\delta\tau(t)=\mu(t)$ given in (\ref{erroriqc}) can be expressed as :
+Using, Differential Mean Value Theorem \cite{ref23} introduced in lemma \ref{theo1}, can convert the dynamical error system to an LPV system without nonlinearities of the neural controller.
+According to lemma \ref{lemma4}, the difference between the two controller $\Delta_{\delta}\tau(t)=\mu(t)$ given in (\ref{erroriqc}) can be expressed as :